wolfgang-stefani/Traffic-Sign-Classifier/README.md

 #### 2. Visualization of the original dataset

 Here is an exploratory visualization of the German Traffic Signs dataset.
-It is a bar chart showing how the data is distributed across the classes.
+First, a bar chart showing how the training samples are distributed across the classes.

 ![alt text][image1]

+Some classes are highly **underrepresented**.
+Some only have 200 samples or even less, which is not enough for most of the models to perform well.
+The training samples are also fairly unbalanced which means some classes are represented to significantly lower extent than others.
+This will be fixed with **Data augmentation** (next rubric).

-Each class (type of traffic sign) is checked, counting its number of samples and plotting 10 random images.
+Additionally to the bar char chart above, for each class (type of traffic sign) 10 random images are plotted.
 As an example, here you can see two classes:

 ![alt text][image9]